![]() |

 During the chronic phase, the infection may remain silent for decades or even for life.
 However, some people develop:

-Antiparasitic drugs are traditionally used to treat acute and congenital infections, chronic infections in children 18 years or younger, and reactivation of latent infections in people with weak immune systems.
-Anti-parasitic treatment is most effective early in the course of infection.
+Physicians traditionally use antiparasitic drugs to treat acute and congenital Chagas infections, chronic infections in children 18 years or younger, and reactivated latent infections in people with weak immune systems.
+Anti-parasitic treatment is most effective when used early in the course of infection.

-Many physicians in the U.S. are unfamiliar with Chagas or think that it is limited to immigrants from Latin America.
-However, kissing bugs and Chagas are found in Texas and throughout the southern United States.
-People who travel to Latin and South America are at risk if visiting rural areas or areas with endemic triatomine bugs.
+Many physicians in the U.S. are unfamiliar with Chagas, or they believe it’s limited to immigrants from Latin America.
+However, kissing bugs and Chagas disease are commonly found in Texas and the southern United States.
+People traveling to Central and South America are at risk if they visit areas with endemic triatomine bugs.
 If you think you might have Chagas or been bitten by a kissing bug, visit your healthcare provider.
 Chagas can be diagnosed by blood tests.